 Consideration has been given to the implications of the proposed decision in respect of the following and any significant issues are set out below.
 Crime and Disorder One implication of establishing a new Mayoral-led Strategic Authority for the whole of Essex (including Thurrock and Southend-on-Sea) would likely be that Mayor's Office would take on the role of Police, Fire and Crime Commissioner for Essex Police Area.
-Health Inequalities In respect of the devolution element of the White Paper, Appendix A sets out that there would be a bespoke statutory health improvement and health inequalities duty for a Combined Authorities.

-Subsidy Control (the Not applicable.

-requirements of the Subsidy

-Control Act 2022 and the related Statutory Guidance)
+In respect of the devolution element of the White Paper, Health Inequalities Appendix A sets out that there would be a bespoke statutory health improvement and health inequalities duty for a Combined Authorities.
+Not applicable.
+Subsidy Control (the requirements of the Subsidy Control Act 2022 and the related Statutory Guidance) Area or Ward affected All wards

-related Statutory Guidance)

-Area or Ward affected All wards